-Patricia A. Findley is an Assistant Professor of Social Work (DrPH, University of Illinois-Chicago, 1996; MSW, Loyola University, 1989).
+Patricia A. Findley is an Associate Professor of Social Work (DrPH, University of Illinois-Chicago, 1996; MSW, Loyola University, 1989).
 She conducts quantitative analyses on disability and chronic illnesses examining disparities in access and co-occurring physical and mental illnesses.
 She holds a research scholar position within the Veterans Administration where she explores both physical and mental health issues, as well as gender issues within the veteran population.
 Past projects included examining a Medicaid Traumatic Brain Injury Waiver through a NIH K-Award grant and validation of the Medical Listings and program reform of the Social Security Disability Determination Process through a collaborative agreement with the Social Security Administration.
 She has a long clinical history in working with those with disabilities in medical rehabilitation settings, and more recently co-authored a book, The Cancer Survivor Handbook: The Essential Guide to Cancer Survivorship, and now includes the exploration of cancer survivorship and its meaning with respect to vocational reentry and health promotion for this newer chronic illness.
 Her research appears in peer-reviewed rehabilitation, public health and medical journals including Archives of Physical Medicine and Rehabilitation, Women's Health Issues, Preventive Medicine, and Journal of General Internal Medicine.
 She serves at the assistant editor of the Journal of Occupational Rehabilitation and is a standing panel reviewer for the National Institute of Disability and Rehabilitation Research for Field Initiated Grant Projects.

 - Social Welfare Policy & Services I

 - Social Work Practice I

 - Chronic Illness and Disability